VenexCon/Photography-Website/README.md

-# HolidayCottage
+# analogue photography website

-This is a website dedicated to using semantic Html and CSS, including atleats two JS scripts as learnt from TOP.
+This is a website dedicated to using semantic Html and CSS.
-Must includes:
-- Scrolling pictures
-- gallery
-- allowed booking dates
-- location
-- Map

-J S Shopuld include a greeting based on the time of day and a calcualtor showing aviliability.
+ I wanted to create a minimal website that included basic photos and quotes.